 The area of action consists of 16 Special Bird Protection Zones (ZEPA) in the Cantabrian Mountains and the project will be held between October 2010 and September 2014.

-As well as from the European Union, the project has also received funding from the Fundación IBERDROLA.
+As well as from the European Union, the project has also received funding from Spain IBERDROLA Foundation.
 It is coordinated by the Fundación Biodiversidad and the participating partners are the Regions of Galicia and Cantabria, the Principality of Asturias, and the Castile and León region, the latter via the Fundación Patrimonio Natural de Castilla y León (Castile and León Natural Heritage Foundation); the Organismo Autónomo Parques Nacionales (Autonomous Agency for Spanish National Parks) and SEO/BirdLife.

 Video voice translation: The Cantabrian capercaillie, that lives solely in the Cantabrian Range, is the most scarce and endangered species in the world.
 It inhabits the best conserved rainy forests of Asturias, Leon and Cantabria, an ecosystem with an extraordinary diversity.
 Although a protected bird, it is in an extremely delicate situation: it is in danger of extinction and its population is estimated at just 500 remaining adult individuals.